department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 ---
 <br>
 <div itemprop="description" class="va-introtext">
-  The VA appeals process has changed.
-To appeal a claim decision dated on or after February 19, 2019, you must choose from 3 "decision review" options.
-The options are described below.
-If you aren't satisfied with the results of a decision review, you can choose another eligbile option.
+  The VA appeals process has changed to the “decision reviews” process.
+To disagree or ‘appeal’ a VA decision dated on or after February 19, 2019, you now choose from 3 decision review options  described below.
 </div>

 <div class="usa-alert usa-alert-info">